RyutaSato/chatbox50/README.md

 ````

 Creates a Chatbox instance at the top level of the project.
-Add the following arguments: 1.
+Add the following arguments:

-`name`: The name of the ChatBox.
+- `name`: The name of the ChatBox.
 If `debug=False`, the name is stored as `name.db`.
 2.
-`s1_name`, `s2_name`: The name of each ServiceWorker, useful for monitoring the debug logs.
-3.
+- `s1_name`, `s2_name`: The name of each ServiceWorker, useful for monitoring the debug logs.
+- `s1_id_type`, `s2_id_type`: The type of unique id.
 Default is UUID.
-4.
-4.`_logger`: to reflect your own logging settings to the whole chatbox50 library.
+- `_logger`: to reflect your own logging settings to the whole chatbox50 library.

 After declaring, you can get a `ServiceWorker` instance from a `ChatBox` instance and send/receive messages and register
 callbacks from it.